 - Finally, think of the safety during sealing, staining and refinishing.
 Keep in mind most of the finishing products are powerful chemicals.
 Be sure you read all the instructions before starting with sealing and staining and you have good ventilation in the room.
 Set an environment, which won’t provoke inflammation.

-After all, taking care of your health is in first place, so better hire a professional service to do the job for you.
+After all, taking care of your health is in the first place, so better hire a professional service to do the job for you.
 Enfield Floor Sanders is one of your options in Enfield.